Rayquaza01/JoinPython/README.md

 #### `joinpython.request( args )`

 Takes a dictionary of API parameters and sends them to Join.
+If your arguments include the key `generateURL`, it will return a string of the Join URL instead of sending the request to Join.

 Example: